eclaircp/dsa-practice/day-1/binary-search-on-answer.md

 # Binary Search on Answer

 ## When is it used?
-Used when we have to find the minimum or maximum value some some parameter for which a given condition is satisfied. <br>
+Used when we have to find the minimum or maximum value of some parameter for which a given condition is satisfied. <br>
 In mathematical terms, it's used in cases when we need to find the minimum or maximum value of variable _x_ for which the function _f(x)_ is satisfied. <br>
 But, there is a condition, the _f(x)_ should be monotonic.

 ## What do you mean by the term monotonic?
 It means a function is either increasing or decreasing.
 For performing binary search on answer, we can always convert _f(x)_ to a form where it only returns _true_ or _false_.
-And snce this function is monotonic, the range of the function will be either of the following {..., false, false, true, true, ...} or {..., true, true, false, false, ...}.
+And since this function is monotonic, the range of the function will be either of the following {..., false, false, true, true, ...} or {..., true, true, false, false, ...}.

 ## Code Structure
 ```cpp